isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Some people use `dynamic_cast` where a `typeid` would have been more appropriate;
-`dynamic_cast` is a general "is kind of" operation for discovering the best interface to an object, whereas `typeid` is a "give me the exact type of this object" operation to discover the actual type of an object.
+`dynamic_cast` is a general “is kind of” operation for discovering the best interface to an object, whereas `typeid` is a “give me the exact type of this object” operation to discover the actual type of an object.
 The latter is an inherently simpler operation that ought to be faster.
-The latter (`typeid`) is easily hand-crafted if necessary (e.g., if working on a system where RTTI is -- for some reason -- prohibited), the former (`dynamic_cast`) is far harder to implement correctly in general.
+The latter (`typeid`) is easily hand-crafted if necessary (e.g., if working on a system where RTTI is — for some reason — prohibited), the former (`dynamic_cast`) is far harder to implement correctly in general.

 Consider: